 Drink Driving, Drug Driving or Driving Under the Influence results in an automatic disqualification of your license.
 However, there are legitimate avenues to minimize the period of disqualification you may receive, including the possibility of work licences (please see below).
-Due to the seriousness of some offences, it is imperative to have competent legal representation during your hearing.
+Due to the seriousness of some offences, it is vital to have competent legal representation during your hearing.

 A charge for driving unlicensed will usually result in a period of disqualification, except in limited circumstances.
 It is normally very difficult to prevent at least a small disqualification period for driving unlicensed.
 Our goal when representing you in these matters is to minimise the period for which you will be off the road.
 Additionally, if you were charged for driving on a recently expired license, you may be able to avoid suspension altogether.

 A Dangerous Driving charge usually results from serious accidents or Driver Negligence, where there has been significant injury to either people or property.
-It is a Criminal Code Act 1899 (Qld) offence and carries harsher penalties than the more minor charge of careless driving – up to and including 14 years imprisonment.
+If you are charged with dangerous driving, this is recorded as a criminal offence.
+This is more serious than a normal traffic offence as it carries harsher penalties than the more minor charge of careless driving – up to and including 14 years imprisonment.

-Careless driving, or driving without due care and attention are more minor charges, and an offences under the Traffic Act 1949 (Qld).
+Careless driving, or driving without due care and attention are more minor charges, and are offences under the Traffic Act 1949 (Qld).
 The maximum penalty for an offence of this nature is $4,000.00 and 6 months imprisonment, but the Courts will usually issue fines unless there has been a systematic habit of infringement.
-If this is the case, adequate legal representation is especially key – there are significant evidentiary considerations for these charges, and in many cases it is the word of one person against another.
+If this is the case, adequate legal representation is especially key – as there are significant evidentiary considerations for these charges, and in many cases it is the word of one person against another.
 Your lawyers will be able to assist not only at trial, but in preparing and drafting your evidence and the documents required at your hearing.

-If you have been charged with a alcohol or drug related offence in Queensland while driving, you may be eligible for a Restricted or Special Hardship licence.
+If you have been charged with an alcohol or drug related offence in Queensland while driving, you may be eligible for a Restricted or Special Hardship licence.
 This will allow you to still drive your vehicle for work or under certain conditions, and for many people this can be the difference in keeping or losing their job.

 Obtaining a restricted or special hardship licence can be difficult as there are a number of conditions you must meet.
 Please contact our office for further information.

 If your vehicle is impounded, you may be able to apply to the court for release.
 Reasons for this include financial hardship, not giving consent for use of the vehicle, or that there were no reasonable grounds for the impoundment/forfeiture.
-These arguments are normally quite complex, and require thorough preparation.
+These arguments are normally quite complex and require thorough preparation.
 We especially counsel against self-representation in the case of vehicle impoundment.

-The arguments around licence disqualification are normally evidentiary in nature, and usually require detailed affidavit evidence and intimate knowledge of Traffic Law.
+The arguments around licence disqualification are normally evidentiary, meaning that they usually require detailed affidavit evidence and intimate knowledge of Traffic Law.
 This is especially true in the case of disqualification appeals; you are only entitled to a single application per year so best make it count.

+SPER is a body within the Queensland Treasury and Trade responsible for collecting and enforcing unpaid fines from government agencies.
 Many do not realise that SPER have a very broad range of powers in relation to enforcement of penalties and sentences until they fall victim to them.
 If you are having issues with your SPER account or would like advice in relation to the possibility of opening a SPER account, obtaining adequate legal advice can be the difference between losing something valuable (for example, your licence) or convincing them to delay enforcement.